-We’ve commissioned a survey to determine what drives men to groom themselves and the habits, products, and resources they use to achieve their grooming goals.
+We’ve commissioned a survey to determine what drives men to groom themselves, poor grooming habits, and the habits, products, and resources they use to achieve their grooming goals.

 Prim & Prep commissioned Pollfish to survey 600 men throughout the United States, aged 18+, for their habits and opinions about men’s grooming.

-Overall, the vast majority of men do care about grooming and want to do it properly.
+Overall, the vast majority of men do care about poor grooming habits and want to do it properly.

 At the same time, the majority of men do not purchase the correct products, spend enough time grooming, or lack the right information to groom correctly.

-This stems from a lack of time (or poor time management) or incorrect information about grooming and hygiene products and habits.
+This stems from a lack of time (or poor time management) or incorrect information about grooming and hygiene products and poor grooming habits.

 Below is an infographic with the highlights of the survey results: